 No form of intimidation, bullying or harassment will be tolerated.

-Training, development and progression opportunities are available to all staff.
+To ensure that training, development and progression opportunities are available to all staff.

-To promote equality in the workplace which we believe is good management practice and makes sound business sense.
+To promote equality in the workplace, which we believe is good management practice and makes sound business sense.

 We will review all our employment practices and procedures to ensure fairness.